Top 10 Park Experiences

 Discover a world of mountain peaks, cascading waterfalls, sweeping grassland, sun-drenched beaches and abundant wildlife.
 We have provincial, regional, and community parks stretching from Westbridge to Rock Creek and from Midway to Grand Forks.
 These natural wonders are yours to enjoy in Boundary Country.

 Ride or hike the Kettle Valley Rail Trail (KVR) from campsite to campsite and park to park.
 Disconnect for the day and soak up the sun.
 Windsurf, ride horseback, and mountain bikes; snowshoe and cross-country ski.
 Camp in the shadow of a former copper mine or search for ancient pictographs.
 Take a week, or maybe more to explore our pristine and protected areas from one end of Boundary Country to the other.
-You may find deciding where to go is more challenging than what to do there.
+Since there’s so much to do, deciding what to do first could be challenging!